Flocking under Fast and Large Jumps: Stability, Chaos, and Traveling Waves: Main Results

 \section{Main Results}

 As noted in the introduction, our primary focus in this work is when $w$ is unbounded.
 In this case, one needs additional conditions on the jump rates and jump distribution to ensure that the stochastic process associated with the $n$-particle system is well defined.
-We will impose the following basic assumption that suitably balances high jump rates with big jump sizes is the following.
-Throughout $Z$ will denote a random variable distributed as $\theta$. \begin{assumption} The jump rates and jump sizes satisfy: $\EE Z^3 < \infty$ and

-\end{assumption} The final part of the assumption will be used to control the `overshoot' (in a single jump) of a particle lagging behind the mean in terms of its distance from the mean, the jump function $w$, and moments of $Z$.
-Note that this latter assumption is satisfied if $w$ is bounded (and if the first part of the assumption holds).
-It also holds if the tails of the distribution of $Z$ are decaying sufficiently fast in comparison to the growth of $w$ at $-\infty$, e.g. when for $0<\beta \le \gamma$, $w(x)= e^{-\beta x}$, $x \in \RR_+$, and $\theta$ is $Exp(\gamma)$.